Hoffmann-Lab/muvac/README.md

-# MUVAC
+# Muvac
----

-MUVAC implements multiple variant calling options from Exome-Seq/WG-Seq or RNA-Seq data.
+Muvac implements multiple variant calling options from Exome-Seq/WG-Seq or RNA-Seq data.
 It offers free GATK best-practices in an optimized, parallelized fashion.

-MUVAC leverages on bashbone, which is a bash library for workflow and pipeline design within but not restricted to the scope of Next Generation Sequencing (NGS) data analyses.
-MUVAC makes use of bashbones best-practice parameterized and run-time tweaked software wrappers and compiles them into a multi-threaded pipeline for analyses of model AND non-model organisms.
+Muvac leverages on bashbone, which is a bash library for workflow and pipeline design within but not restricted to the scope of Next Generation Sequencing (NGS) data analyses. muvac makes use of bashbones best-practice parameterized and run-time tweaked software wrappers and compiles them into a multi-threaded pipeline for analyses of model AND non-model organisms.

 ## Features